ubiratanfilho/ubiratanfilho/README.md

 ### Hey there, I'm Ubiratan ✌️

-I'm a Computer Engineering Student that loves the field of AI and Data Analytics 🤖📊 and how we can use these massive tools to create a better world for all people 🌎.
+I'm a Computer Engineering that loves the field of AI and Data Analytics 🤖📊 and how we can use these massive tools to create a better world for all people 🌎.

 <br>
 <div>